mkaufman/getting-cleaning-data/README.md

 In the section identified as Step 3, the activity labels are translated from one of the six numeric values to the English word describing the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
 In addition the column name is changed to "activities" to meet the requirements of a tidy set.

 ###Step 4
 In the section identified as Step 4, the feature/measurement variable labels are modified to be more descriptive and meet with the guidelines provided by the instructors and the norms of the the class members to meet the requirements of a tidy data set.
-I've made the names lowercase, removed non-alphanumerics, and expanded some abbreviations to the full word.
+I've made the names lowercase, removed non-alphanumerics, and expanded most abbreviations to the full Englishword.
 (I personally find the standards a bit hard to read, and would prefer camel case but am going with the consensus here.)

 The cleaned up feature label names are assigned as the column names to our measurement data frame, x_subset.